samstreet/castle-game/README.md

  - Game\Play buildCity uses house count to generate number of farms, this doesn't leave it open for custom games
  - Game\Play attack never checks if a building can be attacked
  - Game\Play attack never checks if a game has ended it will just keep running for a specified number of times even if there are no buildings left
- - use statements in Game\Play could be simplified to be `use Building` and buildings referenced like `Buildings\Castle` etc.
+ - use statements in Game\Play could be simplified to be `use Building` and buildings referenced like `Building\Castle` etc.

 ###BONUS POINTS